Team

 Claudine Schneider, Advisory Board

 The Honorable Claudine Schneider was the first and only woman elected to the US Congress from Rhode Island, where she introduced the Global Warming Prevention Act and secured the bipartisan support of 140 of her colleagues.
-She has worked with the Department of Energy on costs and benefits of utility-scale solar, the Environmental Protection Agency on helping Fortune 500 corporations reduce greenhouse gases, and led 30 of the world’s largest photovoltaic solar manufacturers to increase domestic market share as president of the Solar Alliance.
+She has worked with the Department of Energy on the costs and benefits of utility-scale solar, and with the Environmental Protection Agency on helping Fortune 500 corporations reduce greenhouse gases.
+Additionally, she led 30 of the world’s largest photovoltaic solar manufacturers in increasing their domestic market share as president of the Solar Alliance.

 jon.jpg